chrisbautista/boxerjs/README.md

 ## Solution

-Plugin will iterate on children of blocks converted to boxerJS blocks.
+The plugin will iterate on children of blocks converted to boxerJS blocks.

 ```html